DaoHanLim/addressbook-level3/doc/DeveloperGuide.md

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename tag
+2. Addressbook displays details of persons with the tag
+3. Addressbook asks for confirmation to rename tag
+4. User confirms the rename operation
+5. Addressbook renames all existences of tag <br>
+Use case ends.

+**Extensions**

+1a.
+New tag name already exists in addressbook

+> Addressbook gives warning message
+  Use case resumes at step 2

+2a.
+Tag to be renamed does not exist

+> Addressbook shows error message <br>
+  Use case ends

+4a.
+User fails to confirm operation

+> Use case ends

 #### Use case: Delete person